-We at The Peoples Improv Theater (The PIT) condemn the horrific crimes that have been committed against Black people in America, and support the Black Lives Matter movement and all of our black performers, directors, audience members, staff members, & students.
-Our love, respect, and steadfast support go out to all around the world who are standing up and making their voices heard in the defense of black lives.
+We at The Peoples Improv Theater (The PIT) condemn the horrific crimes that have been committed against Black people in America, and support the Black Lives Matter movement and all of our Black performers, directors, audience members, staff members, & students.
+Our love, respect, and steadfast support go out to all people around the world who are standing up and speaking out in order to create a more equitable and just world.

-The PIT, like so many arts institutions, has a way to go when it comes to representation, equity, diversity, inclusion, and justice.
+The PIT, like so many arts institutions, has a ways to go when it comes to representation, equity, diversity, inclusion, and justice.
+We understand the responsibility we have to dismantle systems of oppression in the filed of improv comedy.
 We do not take this responsibility lightly, nor do we underestimate that it is on us as an institution to make these critical changes.

-We wish to reaffirm and expand our commitment to making The PIT a place where all people, regardless of race, color, religion, age, sex, sexual orientation, gender, gender expression, national origin, disability, veteran or military status, can express themselves and gather to experience the joy of comedy.
+We wish to reaffirm and expand our commitment to making The PIT a place where all people, regardless of race, color, religion, age, sex, sexual orientation, gender, gender expression, national origin, disability, veteran or military status, feel welcome to express themselves and gather to experience the joy of comedy.

 We are updating our Standards of Conduct to reflect the following, and will keep the PIT community updated on all actions taken to achieve these goals: